Gerald FitzGerald, 8th Duke of Leinster: Dual claims

 After Gerald FitzGerald, Marquess of Kildare, became 8th Duke of Leinster, in 1976, a California artist and teacher, Leonard FitzGerald, claimed to be the rightful duke.
 He said his father was Lord Desmond FitzGerald, the second of three sons of Gerald FitzGerald, 5th Duke of Leinster, and who was thought to have been killed in the First World War while serving in the Irish Guards.
 Leonard FitzGerald declared that Lord Desmond, however, secretly emigrated to North America and lived there until his death in 1967, despite eyewitness accounts of Desmond FitzGerald's death and his burial at the public cemetery in Calais, France.

 On the advice of his doctor, because of ill health, Leonard FitzGerald withdrew his claim.
-He died in 1994, but the claim is continued by his son Paul FitzGerald, who filed a suit about this with the Department of Constitutional Affairs in 2006.
+He died in 1994, but the claim was continued by his son Paul FitzGerald, who filed a suit about this with the Department of Constitutional Affairs in 2006.
 Paul FitzGerald's claim, however, was eventually dismissed in 2007.